Yellow River: Geography

+The Yellow River basin has an east–west extent of about 1900 km and a north–south extent of about 1100 km.
+Its total drainage area is about 795000 km2.

 According to the China Exploration and Research Society, the source of the Yellow River is at 34°29′31″N 96°20′25″E in the Bayan Har Mountains near the eastern edge of the Yushu Tibetan Autonomous Prefecture.
 The source tributaries drain into Gyaring Lake and Ngoring Lake on the western edge of Golog Prefecture high in the Bayan Har Mountains of Qinghai.
 In the Zoige Basin along the boundary with Gansu, the Yellow River loops northwest and then northeast before turning south, creating the "Ordos Loop", and then flows generally eastward across the North China Plain to the Gulf of Bohai, draining a basin of 752443 km2 which nourishes 140 million people with drinking water and irrigation.

 The Yellow River passes through seven present-day provinces and two autonomous regions, namely (from west to east) Qinghai, Sichuan, Gansu, Ningxia, Inner Mongolia, Shaanxi, Shanxi, Henan, and Shandong.
 Major cities along the present course of the Yellow River include (from west to east) Lanzhou, Yinchuan, Wuhai, Baotou, Luoyang, Zhengzhou, Kaifeng, and Jinan.
 The current mouth of the Yellow River is located at Kenli County, Shandong.

 The river is commonly divided into three stages.
 These are roughly the northeast of the mountainous Tibetan Plateau, the Ordos Loop and Loess Plateau, and the North China Plain.
 However, different scholars have different opinions on how the three stages are divided.
 This article mainly adopts the division used by the Yellow River Conservancy Commission.

 The Yellow River derived sediments have been transported out of the Bohai Sea, all way to the North Yellow Sea and South Yellow Sea, and formed a Distal Depocenter around the Shandong Peninsula.